PLisak777/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    - useRouteMatch allows you to use a match object inside your component without having to set Route
 1. How would you explain form validation to someone who has never programmed before?
+    - Form validation allows us to check for user error and display an error message so they know they missed something
 1. In 1-2 sentences, define end to end testing.
+    - E2E testing completes a series of validations on a websites complete functionality.
+Every possible user interaction is tested to ensure it's bug-free.

 ## Instructions